JeanCharlie/roadmap-projects/task-tracker-cli/README.md

 2. **Install Dependencies**

--**This project only uses core Node.js modules, so there are no external dependencies required.**
+This project only uses core Node.js modules, so there are no external dependencies required.

 3. **Run the CLI**